Welcome

 Jazz is a fairly standard chess program.
 It currently has no opening book, and doesn't use an endgame database.

-Sjaak is a much weaker chess program, but in addition to normal chess it can play a number of other games and chess variants.
+Sjaak is a much weaker chess program (Sjaak II less so than the old version), but in addition to normal chess it can play a (large) number of other games and chess variants.

 Leonidas is intermediate between Jazz and Sjaak and was designed primarily to play Spartan Chess (see below), but it plays some more variants.